SalesforceAIResearch/enterprise-deep-research/README.md

 - `mcp_servers/` - MCP (Model Context Protocol) server implementations
 - `src/` - Additional source code and tools

+3. Navigate to http://localhost:8000 to interact with the agent

 ### Troubleshooting

 - Ensure all environment variables are properly configured in both `.env` files